-The most popular iteration of the James Bond strategy starts off with a total bet of £200, or whatever your local currency equivalent happens to be.
-Players can adjust the starting bet to suit their preferences and budget, so players can go lower – such as £20 on £1 minimum tables for live dealer roulette games.
+The most popular iteration of the James Bond strategy starts off with a total bet of US$200, or whatever your local currency equivalent happens to US$20 on US$1 minimum tables for live dealer roulette games.

-The total starting bet (for this example, £200) is then spread over three total bets that cover most of the table.
+The total starting bet (for this example, US$200) is then spread over three total bets that cover most of the table.

-- And finally, a bet of £10 on the number 0
+- And finally, a bet of US$10 on the number 0

 For successful wagers, the net gains are: